mjtiv/aix-execution-framework/README.md

 ⚡ **Discussion Prompt**
 Are APIs enough for smarter models — or is it time to embrace an **execution layer like .aix**?

-⚡ **Discussion Prompt**
-Do APIs still serve evolving models, or is it time to embrace execution-layer standards like .aix?